Are you finishing high school and deciding on where to study next?

 Are you already working, but feel that with further qualification, your work would be better paid and more interesting?

-We offer BA, MA and PHD studies and courses for teachers.
+We offer Bc. and Mgr. studies and courses for teachers.

 - Physics for education